glennj/exercism.io/jq/flatten-array/README.md

 Take a nested list and return a single flattened list with all values except nil/null.

-The challenge is to write a function that accepts an arbitrarily-deep nested list-like structure and returns a flattened structure without any nil/null values.
+The challenge is to take an arbitrarily-deep nested list-like structure and produce a flattened structure without any nil/null values.

 For example: